-Your photography website needs to have a page dedicated to pricing information.
+Your portrait photography website needs to have a page dedicated to pricing information.
 Leaving photography pricing off of your website is one of the worst mistakes you can make in 2016.
 Here’s why.

 The argument for not displaying prices on your website goes like this:

 “I’m an artist, not a number.
 I don’t want people to focus on my prices, I want them to engage with my images.
 I know I’m kind of expensive, but I’m worth it.
 They just need to meet with me and I can wow them enough so that they’ll want me at any price.
 But if I put my prices on my site, they’ll never call in the first place.
 Better to leave that information off my site.”

 Wow, talk about being detached from reality!
 Here’s what the potential client is thinking: “Okay, gotta find a photographer for my wedding.
 I’ll just Google ‘San Francisco wedding photographer.’
 OMG, 127,988 results!
 Okay, I’ll click on this first one and see…”